easypdf/ePDFCloud-Demo/README.md

 Running the Sample Application:
 We’ll start with the Pre-Compiled Application, so Open the “Sample” folder to find the files shown below;

-These files are the bare minimum you need in order to use easyPDF Cloud, and seeing easyPDF Cloud in action is as simple as double clicking “EasyPdfCloudSample.exe”.
+These files are the bare minimum you need in order to use easyPDF Cloud (www.easypdfcloud.com), and seeing easyPDF Cloud in action is as simple as double clicking “EasyPdfCloudSample.exe”.
 If you do so, a Console should pop up and quickly run through the steps of a standard conversion.
 By default, the application will target the “in.docx” file in the same folder as the exe itself.
 Once it completes, you should have a new file named “in.pdf” in the folder as well
 This is the simplest way to use this Sample, however it always targets in.docx, and nothing else, and this file name is hard coded into the Sample itself.
 What if you want to use it to convert a different file?
 That is what the _RunMe.bat file is for.
 Because this Sample is a simple Console Application, it can be run with Input Variables passed at launch.
 This can be done from the Command Prompt, or via a bat file like the one included.
 Bat files can be opened by a simple text editor like Notepad, and if you open _RunMe.bat, you should see the following;